-- DOCSIS: Data Over Cable Service Interface Specification - Frequency Division Multiplexed (FDM) channels over upstream and downstream - Time Division Multiplexed (TDM) slots in each upstream channel: - > Some slots are assigned, and some have contention - Downstream MAP frame: Assigns upstream slots - Request for upstream slots (and data) transmitted random access (binary backoff) in selected slots http://www.cse.wustl.edu/~jain/cse473-23/ ©2023 Raj Jain
+- DOCSIS: Data Over Cable Service Interface Specification - □ Frequency Division Multiplexed (FDM) channels over upstream and downstream - □ Time Division Multiplexed (TDM) slots in each upstream channel: - > Some slots are assigned, and some have contention - > Downstream MAP frame: Assigns upstream slots - Request for upstream slots (and data) transmitted random access (binary backoff) in selected slots

-Does this combination of FDM and TDM has a new name?

-DOCSIS

-How do cable access networks compare to other broadband technologies, such as DSL and fiber optic, in terms of speed, reliability, cost, and scalability?
+- Does this combination of FDM and TDM have a new name?
+DOCSIS - How do cable access networks compare to other broadband technologies, such as DSL and fiber optic, regarding speed, reliability, cost, and scalability?